AviatrixSystems/Docs/HowTos/tgw_plan.rst

 Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
-Region                                          One of the AWS regions TGW Name                                        The name of the AWS Transit Gateway AWS Side AS Number                              Default AS number is 64512.
-This field currently is not used.
+Region                                          One of the AWS regions TGW Name                                        The name of the AWS Transit Gateway AWS Side AS Number                              TGW ASN number.
+Default AS number is 64512.
 ==========================================      ==========

 After AWS Transit Gateway is created, you can validate by going to `View page <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-can-be-displayed-at-the-view-page>`_ and seeing what has been created.